AxonIQ/reference-guide/axon-server/administration/clustering.md

 * Replace the basic cluster template with the newly exported cluster template configuration.

 {% hint style="info" %}
-Use export button from main - leader node.
-Leader node always contains complete cluster configuration, while it might happen that followers don't.
+Use export button from any admin node to ensure that the configuration file contains all the relevant information.
 {% endhint %}